 Contact Vitalitas Denver

-If you are struggling with clinical depression and have tried such therapies as counseling or antidepressants, without success, please contact our ketamine clinic for a free consultation.
+If you are struggling with clinical depression and have tried such therapies as counseling or antidepressants, without success, please contact our ketamine clinic.
 We are here to help answer any questions you have about your disorder, and will help you learn if you are a candidate for ketamine infusions.